 Satsangi gig internationally and shared the stage with The Kills, Fields, The Primitives, The Moons, Dr Feelgood, Saint Agnes at UK venues such as Leamington Assembly, Empire Coventry, Kasbah Coventry, O2 Academy Birningham, Astoria London, Ronnie Scott's Club.

-The band and regulars at festivals including Wychwood, Greenbelt and Cornbury, playing alongside James Bay, Elvis Costello, Macy Grey, James, Tom Jones, Imelda May, Van Morrison.
+The band and regulars at festivals including Wychwood, Greenbelt and Cornbury (4 appearances), playing alongside James Bay, Elvis Costello, Macy Grey, James, Tom Jones, Imelda May, Van Morrison.
 Martha Reeves, Steve Winwood, Nine Inch Nails, James, Seasick Steve, Wilko Johnson.

 “Iodine is an awesome song” Talvin Singh